ivanmlaborda/vanilla-js-accordion/README.md

 ```
 npm start
 ```
-`Iy you encounter any problems while running the command above try with Node version 10.14.2`
+`If you encounter any problems while running the command above try with Node version 10.14.2`

 ---